 Word of mouth

 Perhaps a surprising discovery is that word of mouth is an extremely strong factor in influencing consumers.
-If you think about it when making a big decision such as buying a car, do you buy based on just facts or do you take referrals from people who have an experience with the product?
+If you think about it when making a big decision such as buying a car, do you buy based on just facts or do you take referrals from people who have experience with the product?
 Similarly, even for day to day decisions such as deciding where to eat, do you choose based on other people’s opinion of the restaurant?
 Most of you would say yes.
 So whether consciously or subconsciously, what other people say has an effect on our buying patterns.
 This is why, especially in this day and age, companies need to focus on customer satisfaction and overall experience instead of just a good product or service.

 Word of mouth can either ruin an event’s turnout or rapidly increase it.
 If marketers manage to create the right atmosphere, people will want to go with their friends and family.
 They will be discussing it with acquaintances and colleagues at work, and that’s how the event will be promoted.
 However, in a situation such as where a company hosted an event previously that was not a success, it is likely that negative word of mouth will heavily impact the turnout.
 If people hear that a certain event was bad last year, they will not be willing to attend this year.
 Thus, marketers need to ensure that they market an event in such a way that it creates positive word of mouth.

 Radio might seem unimportant in today’s world, but suppose you are going to pick up a sibling.
 Your phone’s battery has almost died so you can’t listen to songs.
 What do you do?
 Turn up the radio.
-Even now, radio can be used for event promotion.
+Even now, the radio can be used for event promotion.
 Companies can target specific age groups and subcultures based on their likes and dislikes e.g. a rock band concert will be targeted at teenagers and other close age groups only.

 It may seem like radio marketing is easier as there is only an audio message, but to make sure it is effective it is very important to set the right tone, pitch and other features of the message.
 If the voice is full of life and exciting – with changing pitches, people are likely to listen as opposed to a dull and monotonous message.
 Similarly, an audio message shouldn’t be too fast or too slow.